NeXTLinux/nextlinux-engine/docs/content/docs/usage/cli_usage/policies/policy_checks.md

 ## Introduction

-Information about the latest available policy gates, triggers and parameters can be retrieved from a running anchore-engine, using the anchore-cli command below:
+Information about the latest available policy gates, triggers and parameters can be retrieved from a running nextlinux-engine, using the nextlinux-cli command below:

-`# anchore-cli policy describe (--gate <gatename> ( --trigger <triggername))`
+`# nextlinux-cli policy describe (--gate <gatename> ( --trigger <triggername))`

 ## Gates